Walidso/Premdiction/readme.txt

     pip install -r requirements.txt

-4. Initialize the SQLite database: first of all you have to change the path to the database.db filen in app.py to the actuall path where you keep the database file  : app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///............write your path here.......\\instance\\database.db' now we can start initialising the database:
+4. Initialize the SQLite database: first of all you have to change the path to the database.db file in app.py to the actuall path where you keep the database file  : app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///............write the path for database.db here.......\\instance\\database.db' now we can start initialising the database:

 you can use those commandos:

-    python (or python3 depends on what you have) from app import db
+    python (or python3 depends on what version you have) from app import db
     db.create_all()
     exit()